 What is the Agent Economy?

 The Agent Economy is the emerging ecosystem where AI agents autonomously discover, evaluate, and transact with businesses on behalf of consumers.
 Instead of a person searching Google, comparing options, and filling out a form, an AI agent does all of this in seconds.
-The global AI agents market was valued at $7.63 billion in 2025 and is projected to reach $182.97 billion by 2033, a 49.6% CAGR (Grand View Research).
+McKinsey projects agentic commerce could redirect $3-5 trillion in global consumer spending by 2030 (McKinsey via Digital Commerce 360).

 What is the Model Context Protocol (MCP)?